 The Italian stunner was the belle of the ball when she wore this corseted ball gown to the 1955 Cannes Film Festival.
 With its sweetheart neckline, dramatic fur wrap and elbow-length black opera gloves, Loren wore a statement-making diamond necklace to complete the jaw-dropping ensemble.
 The actress caused quite the stir when she attended and became the most photographed woman at the event.
 The gown has since become one of the most iconic gowns to ever grace the Cannes red carpet.

 The sultry actress wore a shimmering deep blue sequined gown to the premiere of her 1953 film, How to Marry a Millionaire.
 The spaghetti strap, plunging number perfectly accentuated Bacall's stunning figure, and she paired the dress with a fur stole.
 Her delicate diamond earrings and white opera gloves added an extra look of elegance to the ensemble.
 With her hair curled and pinned, soft and stunning make-up further complimented the red carpet look.
 Bacall attended the premiere with her longtime love, fellow A-lister Humphrey Bogart.

-On-again off-again couple Warren Beatty and Natalie Wood fell in love during production of their film, 1961's Splendor in the Grass.
-Together they attended the premiere, where Wood looked absolutely stunning in a champagne pink hued gown and matching fur coat.
-The actress wore her hair in a sophisticated up-do with side swept bangs framing her face, and accessorized with diamond earrings, pearl necklace and elegant white gloves.
+On-again off-again couple Warren Beatty and Natalie Wood fell in love during the production of their film, 1961's Splendor in the Grass.
+Together they attended the premiere, where Wood looked absolutely stunning in a champagne pink-hued gown and matching fur coat.
+The actress wore her hair in a sophisticated up-do with side-swept bangs framing her face, and accessorized with diamond earrings, a pearl necklace and elegant white gloves.
 The actor looked dapper in a tuxedo and bow tie, and together the beautiful duo captured the attention of photographers.

 © 2019 Rachel M Johnson